-The Master's Degree in Physics includes 120 ECTS credits and provides a solid specialised education that opens doors to many career paths in research in both the public and private sectors.
-This programme offers two possible major options: fundamental interactions or material physics.
+The Master's Degree in Physics includes 120 ECTS credits and provides a solid specialized education that opens doors to many career paths in research in both the public and private sectors.
+This program offers two possible major options: fundamental interactions or material physics.

 It is possible to pursue two types of Master's Degrees in Physics: